 - Website Persuasion: Don’t just hope your website converts your visitors.
 To engage and convert many more of them, use copywriting best practices and influence techniques, including the usage of social proof, scarcity, urgency and reciprocity.

 - User Experience (UX): Improve your website user experience so visitors can browse and convert more easily, including using best practices for improving your website navigation, forms and user flow.
-Without it, it doesn’t matter how good your website looks or how persuasive it is.
+Without it, it doesn’t matter how well your website ranks in the search engine results page (SERP) or how persuasive it is.

 All of these elements overlap and feed into each other to gain better results from CRO, particularly conversion research.
 For example insights from conversion research feed into better ideas for A/B testing and personalization.

-Don’t just guess at what to improve on your website, or only listen to what your boss wants to improve, as this often fails to get good results on your conversion rates and sales.
+Don’t just guess at what to improve on your website, or only listen to what your boss wants to improve, as this often fails to get good results on your conversion rate and revenue.

-Conversion research is essential for determining what needs improving and why, and is gathered from visitors and analytics tools.
+Conversion research is essential for determining what needs improving and why from your users and customers.

 - User testing.
 Gain feedback from your target audience while they try to complete tasks on your website and ask them questions.
-Great for discovering what people think of your website, their issues with it, and what needs improving.
+This is a great way to discov what your target audience think of your website, their issues with it, and what needs improving.

 - Expert reviews.
 This is done by an experienced CRO expert (often called heuristic analysis), and is a fast effective way of getting CRO insights and recommendations.
 These are offered by CRO experts including myself, CXL and WiderFunnel.